Chappetm/chappetm/README.md

 ### Hi there 👋 I'm Matías

-I'm passionate about the world of programming, understanding and solving its problems.
+I'm passionate about of programming, understanding and solving its problems.
 I like to constantly learn and apply new technologies.
 <br />
 <br />
-Soy un apasionado por el mundo de la programación, entender y solucionar sus problemáticas.
+Soy un apasionado por la programación, entender y solucionar sus problemáticas.
 Me gusta aprender y aplicar constantemente nuevas tecnologías.

 Skills: